alan-turing-institute/data-safe-haven/processes/provider-overview.md

 At some tiers, we may provide **secure shell** connections in addition to the remote desktop.

-Such text-based access is sufficient for by some professional data scientists, with the provenance information provided by command-driven data analysis a primary driver for this preference.
+Such text-based access is sufficient for some professional data scientists, with the provenance information provided by command-driven data analysis a primary driver for this preference.
 (Processes can easily be reproduced based on the commands typed.)
 When not needed, providing a remote desktop interface adds complexity and therefore risk.